dojo/widgets/README.md

 [![npm version](https://badge.fury.io/js/dojo-<< package-name >>.svg)](http://badge.fury.io/js/dojo-<< package-name >>)
 -->

-A suite of pre-built Dojo 2 widgets ready to use in your application.
+A suite of pre-built Dojo 2 widgets, ready to use in your application.
 These widgets are built using [(@dojo/widget-core)](https://github.com/dojo/widget-core).

 **WARNING** This is *alpha* software.
 It is not yet production ready, so you should use at your own risk.